Why learn Italian in the car?

 On the other hand, you certainly need to develop a variety of skills by other methods (especially writing, and reading too).
 However, there’s no learning resource (app, podcast…) that alone can lead you to fluency.
 But, you could say that about any course.

-Take this Italian course as an experiment.
-You’ll start to feel the results after a couple of weeks.
+Take this Italian course as an experiment to learn Italian in the car.
+You’ll start to feel the results after a few days.

 Can you teach yourself Italian?

 Yes!
-By listening and repeating sentences with “Ripeti con me!”, you can teach yourself Italian.
+By listening and repeating sentences with “Ripeti con me!”, you can teach yourself Italian in the car.

 Initially, it might feel awkward to speak to yourself in public (for example, while commuting), but there’s nothing awkward in studying.